How to Make a Small Bathroom Feel Bigger, According to Joanna Gaines

 Keep the counters clear

 This goes with her last point about maximizing space, but keeping the counters clear and the bathroom tidy will help to give that bigger illusion you’re going for.
 Smaller objects could be placed in jars, which can go in hanging baskets, and hand towels could be hung by a ring holder or a bathroom towel bar next to the vanity.
 Still feeling cramped?
-Try out some of these 19 other design tips to make a small bathroom feel bigger.
+Next, keep yourself organized and get rid of these 10 things in your bathroom right now.